 This is why you want to make sure your triangle bandage is sterile.
 It can be folded into a square shape and used to apply pressure over a wound (just like you’d use a trauma pad).

-If you don’t know how to treat a serious bleeding wound, watch this video.
+Watch this video if you don’t know how to treat a severe bleeding wound.

 6. Splint for Broken Legs

 When a leg is broken or fractured, you need to immobilize it to prevent further injury.

 There are a few ways of tying a splint.
 One method is to tie two branches to each side of the injured leg.

 Another method is to roll up a blanket and put it between the legs, then tie the legs together around the blanket.